Kalpanika/x3f/doc/readme.txt

-OUT OF DATE !!!!!!!
-OUT OF DATE !!!!!!!
-OUT OF DATE !!!!!!!
-OUT OF DATE !!!!!!!
-OUT OF DATE !!!!!!!
-OUT OF DATE !!!!!!!

-TODO : needs serious rewriting!

 ----------------------------------------------------------------
 X3F tools is a library for accessing Sigma X3F raw image files
 ----------------------------------------------------------------

+Reading of format:

 The code understands  the old format for SD9, SD10  and SD14.
 The code also understands the new format introduced with DP1.
 The latter format is associated with the TRUE engines  TRUE I and TRUE II.
-Currently the code supports  up to the Quattro  version of the cameras,  but do only understand meta data up to Merrill.
+Currently the code  supports  also  the  Merrill  version and  up  to  the  slightly different Quattro version of the cameras.

+Converting to color images:

+The code can convert all above formats, except the Polaroid X370, to a DNG  file.
+This DNG  file  contains  color  conversion date  so  that e.g. Lightroom can convert to correct color images.

+The code can also convert to color TIFF images, but out of gamut colors are not handled correctly.
+In particular if the input channels are clipped.
+The latter leads to e.g. colorful skies.

 ----------------------------------------------------------------
-Included in the library are two tools x3f_extract    A tool that extracts JPEG thumbnail and raw images.
+Included in the library are two tools

+  x3f_extract    A tool that extracts JPEG thumbnail and raw images.
                  See below for usage.
+The RAW images may also be converted to DNG or TIFF color images.
+Meta data and histograms over the data might also be written.

   x3f_io_test    A tool that prints some meta data and tests that
                  the code is working properly.
 This tool is not made to be user friendly.
 Its mainly a test tool for developing the code.
-This tool can also write x3f files.
-They should (with this tool) be identical to the origanal file.
-                 See below for usage.
 ----------------------------------------------------------------

 ----------------------------------------------------------------